 Plain old grilled-vegetable skewers may sound about as exciting as standard-issue potato salad, but a punchy balsamic vinaigrette is just the thing to liven them up.
 A medley of vegetables—zucchini, squash, red onion, bell peppers, and grape tomatoes—get tossed with the vinaigrette before they're grilled and dressed with it after, to maximize the impact of the vinaigrette's flavor.

-This salad is tailor-made for cookouts, particularly because most of the work—making a quick vinaigrette and adding radishes, scallions, and red peppers—can be done before your guests arrive.
+This salad is tailor-made for cookouts, particularly because most of the work—making a quick vinaigrette and adding radishes, scallions, and red peppers—can be done in advance.
 All that's left to do after that is quickly char the green beans and incorporate them into the salad.
 That basic technique works with all sorts of other ingredient combinations, too; try a variation made with grilled broccolini, pickled chili peppers, olive oil, red onion, and lemon juice.

 Served raw, radicchio and trevisano are a little too bitter for my tastes, but on the grill they become sweet and succulent.
 In this simple recipe, we char halved heads of radicchio and serve them with olive oil, gorgonzola, and saba, a sweet syrup made from grape must, though any sort of balsamic vinegar–based condiment will work in its place.
 Want a vegan variation?
 Try dressing grilled radicchio or trevisano with a sour-sweet cherry gastrique instead, for a bold mix of flavors that's a great accompaniment to whole grilled fish, grilled chicken, or other simple mains.